 (1) Closing the Record.
 At the conclusion of the presentation of evidence and any oral argument the presiding officer may either close the record or keep it open and allow the submission of additional evidence, exhibits, briefs, or proposed findings and conclusions from one or more of the parties.
 No additional evidence, exhibits, briefs, or proposed findings and conclusions may be filed unless permitted or requested by the presiding officer.

-(2) (A) Except as provided by Subsection (e), below, the presiding officer shall submit a report to the board not later than the 30th day after the date a hearing is concluded.
+(2) (A) Except as provided by Subsection (e), below, the presiding officer shall submit a report to the Board not later than the 30th day after the date a hearing is concluded.

 (B) The report must include: